 Transport system accessibility

 Being able to use public, private and community transport to move around the community underpins all aspects of life.
-Accessibility of transport systems includes the transport itself, its entry points, getting to and from the transport, and information to support the journey (for example, hearing loops and alerting devices).
+Accessibility of transport systems includes the transport itself, its entry points, getting to and from the transport, and information to support the journey (for example, wayfinding and signage, hearing loops and alerting devices).
 People with disability should also have equal access to emerging technology and transport options (for example, rideshare) (Australia’s Disability Strategy 2021–2031).

 Public transport usability

 Mobility limitations and difficulties using public or private transport can make it difficult for people with disability to get to the places they need to go.
-Accessible transport options, mobility aids and assistance are important to ensure that people with disability can participate in society equally and independently (AIHW 2022).
+Accessible transport options, mobility aids and assistance are important to ensure that people with disability can participate in society equally and independently (AIHW 2024).

 The desired population outcome for this measure is that more people with disability can access transport in their community.